GedeonTS/Artficial-intelligence-forum/README.md

 Click [here](https://gedeonts.github.io/Artificial-intelligence-forum/)

+## Description video

+Click [here](https://www.loom.com/share/e6701b2adcb04501bd0a1b492f46cc49) to see the video discribing the project.
 ## Getting Started

 You can have a copy of this repo run on your local machine by just directly cloning it.